Frequently Asked Questions

 You cannot claim property from the side of the road.
 The vehicle must be impounded and proper notice must be given to the registered owner.
 This allows the registered owner the opportunity to claim the vehicle before it is sold at auction.

 Not all neighborhoods have opted into the ordinance that does not allow parking in the yard (City Code Chapter 12-5-29 FRONT OR SIDE YARD PARKING).
-Your District Representative Officer is responsible for the enforcement of this ordinance.
+City of Austin Code is responsible for enforcement of this ordinance.

 City Ordinance allows one vehicle per licensed driver.
 Code Enforcement enforces this ordinance and they can be reached by calling 311 or (512) 974-5750.